BarthPaleologue/feather/README.md

 - Collision LoD using HPBD
 - Constraints and bounding boxes helpers

+A detailed report is available in the root directory of the project.

 ## Main controls

 - Mouse drag: Rotate the camera